ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 .. _displacy: https://spacy.io/usage/visualizers

-This image was generated with spaCy's display tool `displacy`_.
+This diagram was generated with spaCy's display tool `displacy`_.
 The part of speech tags appear underneath each word.
 In addition to NOUN, VERB, and ADJ, we also see DET (determiner) and ADP (preposition).